 What is a Jones?

 A Jones bicycle is great for all kinds of riding, on-road and off, touring, commuting, bikepacking, technical trails, loaded or unloaded.
 The frames and forks are designed together (a frameset) so they work together to deliver a great handling bike.
 Jones Geometry.
-Your are perfectly positioned (balanced) between the wheels.
+You are perfectly positioned (balanced) between the wheels.
 You sit back and upright, with less weight on your arms and your head up – the position is natural and very comfortable.
 They don’t ‘fit’ like ‘normal bikes’ – they really fit!

 The Jones bike is a bike for riding fast, slow, the rough with the smooth; safely, aggressively, laid-back or raging; with a big load or stripped to the bare essentials; on road, dirt, mud, snow; in the mountains, on the flat lands, around town or across the county; around the world or your local loop; for getting rad or just getting away.
-The high performance bicycle that is comfortable and efficient.
+The high performance bicycle that is efficient and comfortable.